 Many years ago Skillshare was beginning to get bad press for low course quality, so to combat this the company began to create Skillshare Originals in 2018.

 These classes are produced by Skillshare itself, and today there are nearly 700 different Skillshare Original classes available on the platform.
-Virtually all of them are worth taking, and they can be a great place to start.
+Virtually all of them are worth taking — and great suggestions to jumpstart your learning!

-Here is a short list of some of the best Skillshare Original classes:
+Here is a quick list of some of the best Skillshare Original classes:

 - Digital Illustration: Learn to Use Procreate